CIS3250-F21/CIS3250-ClassProject/README.md

 ## Tests

 1. Your test functions can go in your testing files, inside your folder.
 Rename them from Group# to what you see fit.
-2. Please name the function that runs all of your tests runGroup#Tests()
+2. Please name the function that runs all of your tests runFunctionNameTests(), where "FunctionName" is renamed based on the function's name.
-3. If you have a test handler, rename it to group#TestHandler()
+3. If you have a test handler, rename it to functionNameTestHandler() (see previous for renaming).

 ## Naming Conventions